ruby-rose23/week04-student-registration/README.md

 Problems Encountered

 Validation errors did not show on the form.
 The error messages did not show even when I submitted an empty form.
 The uploaded profile picture did not show.
 After a student was saved, the picture path in the database did not match the real file location, so the image did not show on the profile page.
+Migration failed because of a duplicate table.
+When I ran php artisan serve the first time it gave me an error saying that the students table are already exists.
+I checked the migration folder and saw there were two migration files for creating the students table and Laravel got confused on which one to run.

 -----